Longitudinal Ambulatory Experiences

 CHPCC and MEHC's redesign is focused on four major transformation areas: multidisciplinary patient care teams, population management, complex disease management, and patient empowerment.
 Areas of active innovation include the creation of primary care teams, development and use of patient registries to facilitate population and complex care management, and the implementation of new technology, including clinical decision support and discharge and care plan summaries.

 As a result, the resident education curriculum is actively evolving to include topics related to team-based care delivery and population management.
 Residents are integrated into the care teams, attend and lead team huddles, and engage in team communication regarding patient issues.
 Residents’ input is routinely solicited through surveys and informal feedback sessions for iterative improvement.

 The BCRP is invested in developing a longitudinal subspecialty experience whereby residents can achieve early and sustained exposure to outpatient subspecialty medicine.
 The BCRP is currently piloting this experience for all three residency classes.

 During the PL-1 and PL-2 years, a select number of Categorical residents will participate in a subspecialty clinic in addition to their primary care continuity clinic.
-They will be relieved of their other clinical responsibilities once per month to attend the subspecialty clinic of their choosing.
 During the PL-3 year, residents may choose to participate in a longitudinal subspecialty clinic in place of their primary care clinic.
 In 2015-2016, residents will participate in longitudinal subspecialty experiences at both affiliated hospitals in subspecialties including allergy/immunology, cardiology, endocrine, genetics, gastroenterology, hematology, nephrology, neurooncology, neurology, oncology, pain medicine, pulmonary and rheumatology.